retched/ZC-USPSRestful/README.md

 ### "I clicked the box to offer USPS Large Flat Rate Boxes APO/FPO/DPO but I don't see it as an option during checkout, what gives?"

 That rate is only available for packages being sent to a known APO (Air/Army Post Office), DPO (Diplomatic Post Office), or FPO (Fleet Post Office) zip code.
 If the package's destination zip code is not one of those types of zip codes, the rate will not be offered.
 To obtain APO/DPO/FPO Flat Rate Boxes, visit the [USPS Postal Store online](https://store.usps.com/store/product/shipping-supplies/priority-mail-flat-rate-apofpo-box-P_MILI_FRB) and request them.
-(Remember these boxes can ONLY be used for APO/FPO Mail.
+(Remember these boxes can ONLY be used for APO/DPO/FPO Mail.
 If you use them for regular domestic addresses, you may end up having that package returned for insufficient postage.)
 If there is a valid APO/FPO/DPO address being given and the rate is not offered, please contact me right away.
 It's likely that the destination zip code was not a known APO, DPO, or FPO when I published this script.

 ### What is the handling field for?
-Where are the min/max fields of the original USPS module?

 There are two sets of handling fields.
 One that can be used on the order as a whole (domestic or international) and one that can be applied on a per-method basis.

 The handling field next to the selection of methods is generally for adding a surcharge to certain kinds of shipping methods (or to the entire order, to each "box", or both).
 If you wish to charge a surcharge for certain kinds of shipping methods, you can enter an amount in the entry box next to the method and this amount that you enter will be added to the quoted shipping method.
 If instead, you want to add a surcharge to using USPS as a whole, you would use the single input boxes and not the individual method ones.
 (Or you can use both.)

-The original module had a set of Min/Max which restrained which methods were available to use based on the weight.
-For example, if you entered a maximum of six pounds for the Priority Mail method, the method would only be offered if the total weight is under six pounds.
-(The USPS limits still apply to the order, no matter what.

-For example, if you entered 80 pounds as the limit for Priority Mail, the method wouldn't be offered as USPS Priority Mail's limit is 70 pounds.)

-For right now, those fields are not present in this version of this module but may be present in a future update.

 ### Does this module use the Length, Width, and Height boxes of ZC 2.0.0+?

 Not at this time.
 Research is still being done on how to work that into the quote.
-For now, you should still set those on the product details AND set the "estimated" package thresholds of this module.
+For now, you should still set those on the product details AND set the "average" package thresholds of this module.
 A future update will see these included.

 ### What happened to the ® and ™ symbols that were on the original module?